 Shrimp Deviled Eggs

-Deviled Eggs are one of my favorite low-carb snacks, and these Shrimp Deviled Eggs will be a hit with anyone who loves sushi!
-Or use Dijon Mustard if you’re not a fan of spicy Wasabi.
+These Shrimp Deviled Eggs with a touch of Wasabi will be a hit with anyone who loves sushi, and I love deviled eggs for a low-carb snack!
+Just use Dijon Mustard if you’re not a fan of spicy Wasabi.

 PIN Shrimp Deviled Eggs to try them later!

-I can tell Easter is coming, partly because of all the people finding my post about Perfect Hard-Boiled Eggs.
-That post has a lot of ideas for using the boiled eggs that so many people have in the fridge after Easter.
+Every year when Easter is coming I notice how people start finding my post about Perfect Hard-Boiled Eggs.
+That post has a lot of ideas for using the boiled eggs that many people have in the fridge after Easter.
+But I also make deviled eggs all year long, and these Shrimp Deviled Eggs are really amazing and definitely one of my favorites.

 What ingredients do you need?

-- eggs (use eggs at least a week old if possible)
+- eggs, use eggs at least a week old if possible for better peeling

 - wasabi paste (affiliate link), or use Dijon Mustard if you’re not a wasabi fan